pavlokostushevych/Address-Book-Application/README.md

 📸 Visual Preview
 To quickly get a sense of how the application works, check out:

-[`photos/`](./photos) — includes screenshots of the GUI and CLI interfaces of the assistant.
+[`photos/`](./photos) — includes screenshots of the GUI and CLI interfaces of the assistant, project management in action on our Trello board — showing how we organized and tracked tasks during development.

-Project management in action on our Trello board — showing how we organized and tracked tasks during development.
+[`goit_project/`](./goit_project) — you can review the source code of the application.

 💻 Try It Yourself
 If you want to interact with the assistant directly: